 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

 Student pursuing the Master of Science in Electrical Engineering degree in combination with and a master's degree in management must meet the admission and degree requirements for both graduate programs (we accept both GRE and GMAT).

-The combination of a MS in Electrical Engineering and MBA degree can be earned by completing a minimum of 68 graduate hours beyond prerequisite courses.
+The combined degree of a MS in Electrical Engineering and MBA degree can be earned by completing a minimum of 68 graduate hours beyond prerequisite courses.
 This includes a minimum of 24 hours of approved electrical engineering courses combined with a minimum of 44 hours of approved management courses.